Glavnokoman/vuh/doc/tutorial.md

 to its GPU part (```SPIR-V``` binary).
 It does not provide a complete isolation from ```Vulkan``` API but rather a set of helpers to eliminate the boilerplate.
-Knowledge of ```Vulkan``` programming model it is not required to understand this tutorial or start using ```vuh```.
+Knowledge of ```Vulkan``` programming model is not required to understand this tutorial or start using ```vuh```.
-However it could be very helpful for deeper understanding of what is going on and at the later stages.
+It could be helpful however for better understanding of what is going on and at the later stages.
 In this tutorial the term ```kernel``` is used interchangeably with
 ```compute shader``` to designate a program to be executed on GPU.